stacks-network/docs/src/pages/stacks-blockchain/sending-tokens.md

 ## Step 2: Specifying a sender

-In order to build and sign transactions, you will need a Stacks privat key.
-You can easily generate a new, random Stacks 2.0 sender key (see ["Generating an account" from the previous tutorial](http://localhost:3000/stacks-blockchain/managing-accounts#step-2-generating-an-account)).
+In order to build and sign transactions, you will need a Stacks private key.
+You can easily generate a new, random Stacks 2.0 sender key (see ["Generating an account" from the previous tutorial](/stacks-blockchain/managing-accounts#step-2-generating-an-account)).

 For this tutorial, we will use an existing Stacks account and instantiate the key object from a private key string: